okidoki-jpg/alx-low_level_programming/0x00-hello_world/README.md

     named cisfun

 4-puts.c:
-    write a C program that prints out
+    write a C program that uses puts to print a string to the standard
-    "Programming is like building a
+    output

-    multilingual puzzle" and and exit
+5-printf.c:
-    with 0
+    write a C program that uses printf to print a string to the standard output